Asheiou/AshUtils/README.md

-# RestartOnEmpty
+# AshUtils
-RestartOnEmpty is a simple, lightweight plugin I made to restart my Minecraft server when it's empty.
+This is a bespoke general plugin for the demands of mc.asheiou.uk.
+I don't recommend running it outside of this environment.

+## Setup
-For it to work, you need to ensure settings.restart_script is set correctly in spigot.yml, or have a panel or manager that automatically restarts a server when it stops normally.
+You need to ensure settings.restart_script is set correctly in spigot.yml, or have a panel or manager that automatically restarts a server when it stops normally.